Trolley buses in Vancouver: 2000 to present

 From 2005 to 2009, the fleet was renewed again.
 New Flyer Industries in Winnipeg won the contract for the supply of the new vehicles, with electrical equipment by the German company Vossloh Kiepe.
-In December 2008, 80 of the old Flyer E901A/E902 buses were sold to the Mendoza trolleybus system in Argentina.
-Vancouver now has a fleet of 262 low-floor trolley buses, supplied under the New Flyer contract between 2005 and the end of 2009.
+Aside from a prototype received in 2005, delivery of the new trolley buses began in August 2006, and they began to enter service on 5 October 2006.
+The last day of service for the Flyer E901A/E902 vehicles was 18 April 2008.
+In December 2008, 80 of the old Flyers were sold to the Mendoza trolley bus system in Argentina.
+Vancouver now had a fleet of 262 low-floor trolley buses, supplied under the New Flyer contract between 2005 and the end of 2009.